rfabbri/vpe/README.txt

     git fetch vxl
     git merge -s recursive -Xsubtree=vxl vxl/master

-## Pulling in changes from secondary packages (utils)
+## Pulling in changes from secondary packages (if any)

+    # for now all our packages are like VXL/VXD, with full history merged
-    # if you want to keep history, just adapt the VXL/VXD instructions above
+    # in.
+These instructions are here if you want to include some other package
-    # otherwise,
+    # without history merging (ie, you have squashed its commits and rebased)
     git fetch utils

     git checkout -b utils-rebase utils/master